annabellisa/STJW_analysis/README.md

 ## License

-STJW_analysis by Annabel Smith, Emily Hedger and Richard Milner is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+STJW_analysis by Annabel Smith and Richard Milner is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Based on a work at https://github.com/annabellisa/STJW_analysis.